z-shell/zsh-navigation-tools/README.md

 typing, only navigating.

 ## News
+* 06-05-2016
+  - Private history can be edited.
+Use `e` key or `Ctrl-E` for that when in n-history.
+Your `$EDITOR` will start.
+This is a way to have handy set of bookmarks prepared in private history's file.

 * 30-04-2016
   - New feature: color themes.
 Use `Ctrl-T` and `Ctrl-G` to browse predefined themes.
 They are listed in [~/.config/znt/n-list.conf](https://github.com/psprint/zsh-navigation-tools/blob/master/.config/znt/n-list.conf).